About the Sonos Beam (Gen 2)

 TV Connectivity: The Sonos Beam (Gen 2) can connect to your TV with HDMI eARC, HDMI ARC, or via the included HDMI-to-Optical adapter.
 For greatest performance, use the HDMI eARC connection. eARC stands for enhanced Audio Return Channel and allows full-resolution sound signals, including Dolby Atmos, to be passed from your TV to the soundbar.

-- The Sonos Beam (Gen 2) does not support DTS, DTS-HD, or DTS:X multichannel audio formats.
+- The Sonos Beam (Gen 2) does not support DTS-HD or DTS:X multichannel audio formats.

-- The Sonos Beam (Gen 2) does not offer any analog audio outputs for connection to your television.
+- The Sonos Beam (Gen 2) does not offer any analog audio inputs connection to your television.

 Sytem Configurations: The Sonos Beam (Gen 2) can be used as a stand-alone soundbar speaker or it can paired with an optional Sonos wireless powered sub and/or optional Sonos wireless rear surround speakers (sold separately).